 Stephane created an architecture firm in the Midi-Pyrénées region of south-west France, building, among other things, the extension of the junior high school of Pierrefitte-Nestalas (with Pierre Cassou), the public spaces around the medieval Nestalas church, also in Pierrefitte-Nestalas, and a park in Cauterets, the Pyrenees resort town where Napoléon III was conceived.

 Stephane obtained an MBA from the Stern School of Business, New York University, in 2000.
 He then worked as a strategy consultant at Marakon Associates in London and Amsterdam.
 In 2002, he joined international energy company Centrica plc, where he occupied roles in strategy, mergers and acquisitions, and general management in London, Paris, New York and Pittsburgh until 2011.
 He moved back to Paris in 2012 and joined the architecture firm Caméléon3.
-He now shares his time between writing and practicing architecture.

 You can contact him by e-mail at firstname.lastname@example.org.